malviyanshiv/ai/README.md

 # AI

-Programming implementation of the Basic AI algorithm
+Programming implementation of the Basic AI algorithms

 ## Getting Started